adeyisegun/car-MPG-prediction/README.md

-Developing Data Products Course - Course Project: Shiny Application and Reproducible Pitch This peer assessed assignment has two parts.
-First, you will create a Shiny application and deploy it on Rstudio's servers.
-Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.
+Project: Shiny Application and Reproducible Pitch
+This project has two parts.
+First, we create a Shiny application and deploy it on Rstudio's servers.
+Second, we  use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about our application.

 Github Repository: https://github.com/adeyisegun/car-MPG-prediction